ivanvoitovych/tour-of-heroes/step-5.md

 </ul>
 ```

-And now when you refresh the page you will see the list of heroes.
+And now, when you refresh the page, you will see the list of heroes.

 ## Let's style a little